joshmerritt/WebsiteAnimation/README.md

 prompted to "aim," if they click and drag they can launch the "ball" towards the "goal" which is actually the menu.
 If the ball goes through the goal, the selected project is loaded full screen.

+#### Technology

+Javascript, CSS, HTML, Git, cPanel.
+I used a visualization library based upon the respected Processing.org, called p5.js, along with a simple physics engine, matter.js.
+Both libraries are open-source and were easily accessible to an amatuer developer.

 ### Creating your own website

 If you are interested in using my code to run your website, you'll need to: